Armed Robbers Are Attacking, Beating People At Their Garages In Alleys On Southwest Side

 “[They said]: ‘Give me the money or I’ll kill you!’
 So they put the gun here,” Ortiz said.

 Chicago Lawn district police have not connected the two aforementioned incidents, which were about three miles apart.
-But they say three other robberies are connected to Ortiz’s case.READ MORE: Boy, 16, And Girl, 11, Shot And Wounded In West Pullman
+But they say three other robberies are connected to Ortiz’s case.READ MORE: Car Crashes Into Catering Business In Edgewater, Causing Gas Leak

 Two of them happened only a few blocks down in the 4900 block of South Keeler Avenue minutes earlier.
 Another happened at 7:15 a.m.
 Tuesday, Jan.
 11 in the 4000 block of West 49th Street near Pulaski Road.